-\Credit card payments must be a minimum of \$5.00 unless the balance due is a lower amount.
+^{}Credit card payments must be a minimum of \$5.00 unless the balance due is a lower amount.

-- have either a zero account balance or only their most recent bill amount due at the time of enrollment.
+- 1. The Budget Payment Plan is available to residential and security light customers that have either a zero account balance or only their most recent bill amount due at the time of enrollment.
 An account with multiple service agreements must have all service agreements on the Budget Payment Plan. - 2.
 The District strongly recommends new Budget Payment Plan customers establish 6 months of electric usage prior to signing up for the plan. - 3.
 When an existing Budget Payment Plan customer moves to a new location, the District strongly recommends the customer establish 6 months of electric usage at the new premise and have a zero balance prior to signing up for the plan. - 4.
 Existing non-residential customers on the Budget Payment Plan as of July 14, 2009 will be allowed to remain on the plan, but if removed for any reason thereafter, cannot be reinstated. - 5.
 Customers are responsible for payment of their actual electric usage.
 The budget payment amount given to customers is only an average and is based on their previous consumption.
 Weather and changes in consumption habits are factors that may cause budget payment amounts to increase or decrease.